pfnet-research/pftaskqueue/README.md

 ### Input/Output

-`pftaskquue` communicates with task handler process via files.  `pftaskqueue` passes its workspace directory to `stdin` of task handler process.
+`pftaskqueue` communicates with task handler process via files.  `pftaskqueue` passes its workspace directory to `stdin` of task handler process.
 It also defines `PFTQ_TASK_HANDLER_WORKSPACE_DIR` environment variable for each task handler process.
 The directory structure as below.
 All the inputs are also exported as environment variables whose names are prefixed with `PFTQ_TASK_HANDLER_INPUT_`.

 ```
 ┌ {workspace direcoty}             # pftaskqueue passes the dir name to stdin of task handler process